 • Expungement shall be denied EXCEPT where the crimes relate to:

+(1) Marijuana, where the total quantity sold, distributed or possessed with intent to sell was 25 grams or less, or (2) Hashish, where the total quantity sold, distributed or possessed with intent to sell was five grams or less.
 (3) Any controlled dangerous substance (CDS) provided that the conviction is of the THIRD or FOURTH degree, where the court finds that there is a “compelling circumstances” exist, giving due consideration to the nature of the offense and the petitioner’s character and conduct since conviction.
 In such cases, the court must consider whether the need for the availability of the records outweighs the petitioner’s interest in expunging the records.
 A hearing is required if prosecutor or court-approved party objects.
+(4) Convictions for conspiracy to possess, distribute, or sell CDS may also be eligible for expungement.

 • Sale, distribution, or possession with INTENT TO SELL in the FIRST and SECOND degree is not expungeable.

-“Early pathway” refers to the Superior Court’s discretion to expunge an indictable offense before the statutory 10-year time requirement.
+Q42.
+What is an “early pathway” case?
+(Is there a such thing as “early pathway” to expunging your criminal record?)
+(New Jersey) “Early pathway” refers to the Superior Court’s discretion to expunge an indictable offense before the statutory 10-year time requirement.
 “Early pathway” provides an exception to the requirement and grants a petitioner two (2) options to expunge his/her conviction in a less than 5 years.
 These two options are available to the petitioner if (N.J.S.A.
 2C:52–2a(2):

-(2) at least five years has expired from the date of his conviction, payment of fine, satisfactory completion of probation or parole, or release from incarceration, whichever is later; the person has not been convicted of a crime, disorderly persons offense, or petty disorderly persons offense since the time of the conviction; and the court finds in its discretion that a “compelling circumstances” existt giving due consideration to the nature of the offense and the applicant’s character and conduct since conviction.
+(1) less than 5 years has expired from the satisfaction of a fine, but the 5-year time requirement is otherwise satisfied, and the court finds that the person substantially complied with any payment plan ordered pursuant to N.J.S.2C:46-1 et seq., or could not do so due to compelling circumstances affecting his ability to satisfy the fine; or (2) at least five years has expired from the date of his conviction, payment of fine, satisfactory completion of probation or parole, or release from incarceration, whichever is later; the person has not been convicted of a crime, disorderly persons offense, or petty disorderly persons offense since the time of the conviction; and the court finds in its discretion that a “compelling circumstances” existt giving due consideration to the nature of the offense and the applicant’s character and conduct since conviction.
 See In re Ronald C. Kollman, Jr., Petition for Expungement (A-126-10)(067807) for factors that MAY apply under new law.

+What does this mean?
 Previously, most applicants would have to wait 5 years before asking the court to expunge their indictable convictions.
 Now, you can apply sooner than 5years if:

 1. You have not had any new convictions since your original offense;